spagnuolocarmine/ubuntu-openmpi-openmp/README.md

  - Ubuntu Linux 18.04 LTS Server Edition - Amzon AMI ami-0f65671a86f061fcd
  - SSH Key

+## Cluster Scenario

+- 1 Master Node, here you have to generate the ssh-key and update the script.
+- N Slaves, here you have to run the script using the keys generated on the master node.

 ### How to generate your SSH keys

 Execute che command ```ssh-keygen```.